What Is Stress Leave & How Can You Request It?

 Now that your stress leave is approved, it’s time to talk about recovery so you can get back to health in no time.
 Below are some of our tips:

 - Address the root cause of your burnout – is it the lack of sleep?
 The absence of entertainment?
 Whatever your problem is, it is best to identify the root cause of your burnout and then resolving them.
-Remember, burnout doesn’t get better on its own.
+Remember, burnout in the workplace doesn’t get better on its own.

 - Be patient – if recovering from severe stress, you might feel that you’re never going to live a normal life again.
 But just be patient.
 You will eventually recover, but there is no guarantee as to when.
 Keep in touch with your doctor and keep an open line of communication with your close family and friends.